-Cherry Blossom Rice Cake or a rice cake wrapped by a cherry leaf
+Cherry Blossom Rice Cake or a rice cake wrapped with a cherry leaf

-Sitting under cherry blossoms in their prime and feeling for the faint pink scent, people must have tasted a soft sweetness, as if trying to do more than just seeing and smelling with the flower.
-Probably, that's what Sakura mochi was for.
-After all, assimilation can be the ultimate form of attachment, desire, and love.
-A typical spring wagashi (Japanese sweets) item, it dates back to the Edo Period (1603 - 1867), and there are broadly two types: Chomeiji and Domyoji style originated in Kanto and Kansai region respectively.
-The former is two-folded or rolled shaped while the latter is formed into a ball.
-Both are made of glutinous rice filed with An and wrapped by a salt-pickled leaf of the cherry tree.
+Sitting under cherry blossoms in their prime and feeling for the faint pink scent, people must have tasted a soft sweetness, as if trying to do with the flower more than just seeing and smelling.
+Probably, that's what Sakura Mochi was for.
+After all, assimilation or eating can be the ultimate form of attachment, desire, and love.
+A typical spring Wagashi (Japanese sweets) item, it dates back to the Edo Period (1603 - 1867), and there are broadly two types: Chomeiji and Domyoji styles originated in Kanto and Kansai regions, respectively.
+The former is two-folded or roll-shaped while the latter is formed into a ball.
+Both are made of glutinous rice filled with An and wrapped with a salt-pickled cherry tree leaf.
 You can even eat the leaf together with the cake for a delicate salty-sweet harmony!

 (Photo: Sakura Mochi in Kansai region.)